 Here are a few rules to follow:

 - Attribute the article to the original author and/or site where you found it.
 Remember, your goal should be to curate for your audience, not for the search engines.

 - Add your own perspective to each curated content piece.
 This will make the content on your site unique and not an exact word-for-word copy of the source article.
 This also allows you to add your two cents and add the voice that your audience is familiar with.

 - Create a new title for each curated article.
 Again, think unique content here.
 This can help prevent your article from competing with the original article in the search results.

 - Mix in your original content with the curated articles.
-Well thought-out, original content is not dead.
-In fact, articles that cover a topic in a new way with an original thought has more potential.
-It will likely turn into some of your best traffic driving content.
+Well-thought-out, original content is not dead.
+In fact, articles that cover a topic in a new way with an original thought have more potential.
+It will likely turn into some of your best traffic-driving content.